jingwang/upgradeManager/README.md

 * Every time a gateway starts up, it sends a STATUS message to the server to indicate its current status
 * When a gateway receives the UPGRADE message, it performs the software upgrade.
 Upon success, it sends a STATUS message to report its new status
-* When the server receives the STATUS message from a specific gateway for the first time, it creates the gateway and populates it with the current status
+* When the server receives the STATUS message from a specific gateway for the first time, it creates the company (if not not exist) and gateway, and updates the gateway with the current status
 * When the server detects a new upgrade available, it prompts the user to upgrade
 * Once the server sends out the UPGRADE message, it shows a 'pending' status until it receives the STATUS message from the gateway